jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Entire subtrees of ATX headings can be promoted and demoted with `C-c <left>` and `C-c <right>` (`markdown-promote` and `markdown-demote`).
 Conveniently, these are the same keybindings used for promotion and demotion of list items.
-If the point is in a list item, they operate on the list item.
+If the point is at a list item, they operate on the list item.
 Otherwise, they operate on the current heading subtree.
 Similarly, subtrees can be moved up and down with `C-c <up>` and `C-c <down>` (`markdown-move-up` and